devleaks/followthegreens/docs/preferences.md

 The different types of lights are:

-- FIRST: First light of follow the greens.
+- `FIRST`: First light of follow the greens.
-- TAXIWAY: Regular "green" taxiway light used for the path and the "rabbit".
+- `TAXIWAY`: Regular "green" taxiway light used for the path and the "rabbit".
-- TAXIWAY_ALT: On runway lead-on and lead-off, same as TAXIWAY light but yellow/amber.
+- `TAXIWAY_ALT`: On runway lead-on and lead-off, same as TAXIWAY light but yellow/amber.
-- STOP: Lights used to build the stop bar across the taxiway when clearance is requested (same as TAXIWAY light but red.).
+- `STOP`: Lights used to build the stop bar across the taxiway when clearance is requested (same as TAXIWAY light but red.).
-- VERTEX: Additional light added at taxiway network vertex, as published in the airport data file.
+- `VERTEX`: Additional light added at taxiway network vertex, as published in the airport data file.
 Used for development mainly.
-- WARNING: Additional light, no longer used, a yellow taxiway light.
+- `WARNING`: Additional light, no longer used, a yellow taxiway light.
-- LAST: Last light of follow the greens.
+- `LAST`: Last light of follow the greens.
-- ACTIVE: Light on a departure, arrival or ILS active segment.
+- `ACTIVE`: Light on a departure, arrival or ILS active segment.
-- DEFAULT: Light used by Show Taxiway to illuminate all taxiways, default to a bright white light.
+- `DEFAULT`: Light used by Show Taxiway to illuminate all taxiways, default to a bright white light.

 To change lights parameters for a type of light, insert the following preference: